128technology/docs/docs/config_vrf_learning.md

 ---
 title: VRF Learning via BGP
-sidebar_lable: VRF Learning via BGP
+sidebar_label: VRF Learning via BGP
 ---

 The following configuration procedures can be used to initiate VRF learning using BGP.